julianstanley/gfpopgui/docs/timeline/CBP/may04_may10.md

 This block is central to and will probably be the basis of the gfpop-gui application.

-It describes making a editable directed graph with D3 (just javascript, no Shiny).
+It describes making an editable directed graph with D3 (just javascript, no Shiny).

 ### rstudio::conf shiny app